theypsilon/MiSTer_MAME_SCRIPTS/README.md

 Instuctions:

 Download the update_mame-getter.ini and update_hbmame-getter.ini the to the Scripts directory and run.

+* update_mame-getter.ini downloads MAME files

+* update_hbmame-getter.ini downloads HBMAME files

 Q: Can I set my own custom loactions for MRA and MAME files?
 A: A /media/fat/Scripts/update_mame-getter.ini and /media/fat/Scripts/update_hbmame-getter.ini file may be used to set custom location for your MAME and HBMAME files and MRA files.